butteredwaffles/tropebrowser/reference/notes.md

 `quoteright` is the head image, while `acaptionright` is the quote beneath it, oddly.
 Not every article has both, and some only have one or the other.
 There is only maximum one each per article despite being in a class.
 When both exist, [this](https://github.com/flutter/flutter/issues/2022#issuecomment-376370973) solution will have to be used in order to get it to flow around the text like it does on the website.
-Of course, if that turns out not to be possible, we could just place them in two seperate `Row` widgets so they're in a line.
+Of course, if that turns out not to be possible, we could just place them in a `Column` widget so they're in a line.
 ```
 <div class="quoteright" style="width:350px;">
   <a class="twikilink" href="/pmwiki/pmwiki.php/Manga/HaruhiChan" title="/pmwiki/pmwiki.php/Manga/HaruhiChan">